Sanders drops 2020 bid, leaving Biden as likely nominee

 But a crucial endorsement of Biden by influential South Carolina Rep. Jim Clyburn, and a subsequent, larger-than-expected victory in South Carolina, propelled the former vice president into Super Tuesday, when he won 10 of 14 states.

-In a matter of days, his top former Democratic rivals lined up and announced their endorsement of Biden.
-The former vice president’s campaign had appeared on the brink of collapse after New Hampshire but found new life as the rest of the party’s more moderate establishment coalesced around him as an alternative to Sanders.
+In a matter of days, Biden’s former Democratic rivals lined up to endorse him.
+His campaign had appeared on the brink of collapse after New Hampshire but found new life as the rest of the party’s more moderate establishment coalesced around him as an alternative to Sanders.

 Things only got worse the following week when Sanders lost Michigan, where he had campaigned hard and upset Clinton in 2016.
-He was also beaten in Missouri, Mississippi and Idaho the same night and the results were so decisive that Sanders headed to Vermont without speaking to the media.
+He was also beaten in Missouri, Mississippi and Idaho the same night, and the results were so decisive that Sanders headed to Vermont without speaking to the media.

 The coronavirus outbreak essentially froze the campaign, preventing Sanders from holding the large rallies that had become his trademark and shifting the primary calendar.
 It became increasingly unclear where he could notch a victory that would help him regain ground against Biden.